keu/docs/software/secrets-backend.md

 For more information on the Airflow provider for Hashicorp Vault and how to further customize your integration, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-hashicorp/stable/_api/airflow/providers/hashicorp/hooks/vault/index.html).

-### Step 4: Run an Example DAG to Test Vault Locally
+### Step 4: Run an example DAG to test Vault locally

 To test Vault, write a simple DAG which calls your test secret and add this DAG to your project's `dags` directory.
 For example, you can use the following DAG to print the value of a variable to your task logs: